 Next, I needed to cold-call for my internship.
 Here is the script that I used:

 Hi, ______, my name is [Alec Groves], I’m doing a networking call for myself here.
-I’m an MBA graduate looking for an internship this summer in marketing strategy, and wanted to see if there was a way that I could help you.
+I’m a recent MBA graduate, looking for a strategic marketing role, and wanted to see if there was a way that I could help you.

 Do you have a moment?

-Real quickly – I have 6 years of experience in marketing, with experience working in energy, and am now an MBA candidate at Northwestern University.
+Real quickly – I have 6 years of experience in marketing, with experience working in energy, and have an MBA at Northwestern University.
 Most of my career has been involved in projects that do market positioning, and pricing strategy, and I can also help you with strategic consulting.

 The reason for my call, I wanted to make an introduction, and was curious to learn more about the emerging projects you have on the roadmap, and to see if there was something that I could help you with.